aubreyrjones/lemon-py/README.md

 Skip syntax: `!reminder_name : regular_expression`.

-Strings are handled by a set of internal functions that provide for escaping the delimeter.
-They're disabled by default.
-When enabled by defining the attached token code, they are delimited _only_ by single or double quotes (respectively), and are only configurable in which token code they are attached to.
-The escape character is the backslash, and is not configurable.
-[Note: this stuff could be easily made configurable if the `@lexdef` language were enhanced to support the definition.]
+Strings are handled by a set of internal functions that provide for escaping the delimeter (and escaping the escape by doubling it).
+The delimeter character, escape character, and token code are configurable.
+A string lexer definition is declared by starting the line with the `'` (single-quote) character.
+The next character is the string delimeter, and the subsequent character is the escape character.
+All whitespace is ignored, including between the delimeter and escape characters.
+Strings delimited by the given character are then assigned the token type appearing to the right of the `:=` on the line.

+Notes: Due to lazy lexdef parsing, you can't define a string with a colon as a delimiter or escape.
+Strings are also completely unaware of newline characters and will continue right along until they reach their closing delimeter (the start of a new string?) or the end of input.

-String syntax:
+String syntax examples:

-* `" := STRING_TOK`
+* `' "\ := STR_TOK` - assign double-quote delimeted strings to
+  `STR_TOK`, and use the backslash as an escape character.
+(This is mostly like normal C-style strings.)

-* `' := CHAR_TOK`
+* `' @; := DOC` - assign at-sign delimeted strings to `DOC`, and use
+  the semi-colon as an escape character.
+Something like `@ look \@ me over here @`.

 Token classes are tested in the following order: